 At the heart of the Practice·Space program and curriculum is collaboration on real, site-specific projects.
 Influenced by an ethos of experimentation and learning by doing, residents help projects design architectural concepts, discover new business models, and tell their unique stories

 While in session, the Residency program requires a commitment of 20 hours per week.
 The program intentionally leaves significant time remaining in the week for Residents to launch their own project, grow their own practice, or carry a part-time job; and explore Detroit.

 How to Apply:

-We are accepting applications on a rolling admissions basis for the second class, PS02.
+We are accepting applications on a rolling admissions basis for the third class, RC03.
 Within two weeks of submitting your application, you will be notified whether or not you are admitted into the Residency Program.

 Once admitted, you will be offered the opportunity to claim a placement in the class of Residents for the upcoming term.
 Placements are claimed on a first-come, first-serve basis, so it is to your advantage to apply early.

-Applications for the second class (Jan ‘14 - Dec ‘14), will be accepted starting October 1 through December 1, 2014 (or until the class has been filled).
+Applications for the third class (May ‘14 - Apr ‘15), will be accepted starting February 1 through April 1, 2014 (or until the class has been filled).

 Tuition & Fees:

 In order to connect with local businesses and offset the cost of tuition, Practice·Space will help coordinate part-time employment for admitted residents who request it.